 5.9.
 Support Indigenous Loan Guarantee Programs such as the one introduced in Budget 2024 and other provincial models.
+(Related to NIES Call to Economic Prosperity 92 and UNDA Article 21)

 The Indigenous Loan Guarantee Program introduced in Canada's 2024 budget is designed to provide up to \$5 billion in loan guarantees to Indigenous communities and build on the sources of provincial loan guarantee programs which have already facilitated significant economic benefits for Indigenous communities.
 As cited in the report access to capital and stable lenders for Indigenous peoples and communities represents a significant barrier towards economic development.